StudentTW/nodejs_app_project_structure_4/README.md

 4. Create file in dbConnect.js in config
 a.
 We move Database connection code to this file

-		    var mongoose = require('mongoose');
+		    //Add this as we require mongoose module to connect with mongodb var mongoose = require('mongoose');

 		    // Declare Monogo DB  URL that we created as per tutorial